Tlowitsis ATR Qs and As

 The Strathcona Regional District, the City of Campbell River, and the Tlowitsis are working together on water servicing issues for the proposed reserve.
 The Tlowitsis conducted feasibility studies for water systems, which concluded that a direct water connection from the City of Campbell River’s main pipeline would be the most sustainable approach.

 In a letter addressed to Tlowitsis dated January 23, 2017, the City of Campbell River confirmed its willingness in principle to provide bulk potable water to the new Tlowitsis community, subject to the Strathcona Regional District’s consent.
-The plan is to conclude a Municipal Type Service Agreement between Tlowitsis and the City of Campbell River.
+The plan is to conclude a Municipal Type Service Agreement (MTSA) between Tlowitsis and the City of Campbell River.

 There is a possibility of extending Tlowitsis’ water system to Electoral Area D residents to provide Electoral Area D households with a consistent gravity‐fed water supply, should this option be attractive for all parties.